Your bag

 4

 To explore the best of Sumba, we recommend 7 days (including flying time).
-If you want more time to chill and relax in the resorts in the West, you can add additional days.
+This lets you see everything in Sumba but is pretty back-to-back with long drive times.
+If you want more time to chill and relax in the fancy resorts in the West, you should add additional days!

 Day 1: Flight from Bali to Waingapu, East Sumba – Rende Village